 Fish sampling with minnow traps and angling, including visual observations and aerial surveys, has been conducted in East Fork Ikalukrok Creek.
-Fish sampling with minnow traps was done in East Fork Ikalukrok Creek in 1999, from 2000 to 2002 (two sampling events per year), and in 2016 to 2020 (Figure 46).
-The majority of catches were juvenile Dolly Varden, but two slimy sculpin (81 and 108 mm) were also caught in 2016.
-No fish were caught in 2020.
+Fish sampling with minnow traps was done in East Fork Ikalukrok Creek in 1999, from 2000 to 2002 (two sampling events per year), and in 2016 to 2021 (Figure 46).
+Juvenile Dolly Varden were captured most frequently, but two slimy sculpin (81 and 108 mm) were also caught in 2016.
+No fish were caught in 2020 or 2021.
+Additional minnow trapping occurred in late August 2021, but again, no fish were captured.